GEO-Targeting & GEO-Fencing ccTLD’s

 If your goal in using ccTLDs is to drive geo-targeted traffic, you can maximize your success with Google Search Console.
 In your dashboard, go to Search Traffic > International Targeting and then select the “Country” tab.

 Next, simply tick the “Target users in” checkbox and select the country you want to target from the dropdown list.

 Google Webmaster International Targeting Settings

 Your domain is now better optimized.
-However, it is not full proof, for search users from a specific location.
+However, it is not foolproof, to search users from a specific location.
 This depends on what ccTLD name you are using.
-If you are using a dot com domain name but only want traffic in Wales UK unfortunately even with these setting you will get global traffic primarily from the USA.
+If you are using a dot com domain name but only want traffic in Wales UK unfortunately even with these settings you will get global traffic primarily from the USA.

 Consider Your Web Hosting

-Your SEO efforts could have a negative outcome by a sub standard site performance.
+Your SEO efforts could have a negative outcome by substandard site performance.

 Google My Business

 Remember to make Google your friend and register your website on Google My Business which will help with ranking a local business, it will also help make your site more visible on Google services such as Maps and Search.

 Registering Domain names is not an exact science and one needs to be familiar with SEO before trying to sell a domain to a company for example in the UK in most cases will not use a domain extension like .co which is the country code for Colombia.
 If say the company then decided to implement PPC advertising in no time all their efforts and budget would be swallowed up by visitors from Colombia.
 Using an alternate domain extension does affect SEO.
 The outcome whether it is negative or positive depends on the TLD you choose.
 Remember that the TLD is still an important piece of your domain name.
 If you choose poorly, your site may be unfairly associated with spam or overlooked as irrelevant to a local audience.
 Do it correctly and it can do wonders for your SEO, branding, and marketing efforts.